-If an arthroscopy is performed to remove loose bodies in the knee following a dislocation, then the recovery is relatively quick and not much different from non-operative treatment.
+If arthroscopy is performed to remove loose bodies in the knee following a dislocation, then the recovery is relatively quick and not much different from non-operative treatment.
 Physical therapy will be necessary for a few months in order for the athlete to regain their range of motion and strength.

 Patellar stabilizing surgery will take much longer for an athlete to recover from.
 These typically require a larger open incision.
 Following surgery, there will be a period of time where the ligament repair or reconstruction will have to heal.
 If a bone cut is performed for the tibial tubercle, then there will be a period of time necessary for the bones to heal together.
 Although there will be variability depending on the specific surgery performed, recovery from these procedures will commonly take many months.

-What are the patient outcomes following surgery for patellar instability?
+Patient outcomes following surgery for patellar dislocations

 Most athletes are able to recover following patellar stabilization procedures.
 However the results of surgery are not quite as reliable as seen following the more common torn meniscus or torn ACL surgeries.
 A patient must realize the amount of rehab necessary following surgery for patellar dislocations and that they may need to perform regular exercises to maintain good control over their hips and lower extremities to prevent future dislocations.